VATSALVARSHNEY108/B.O.I.-MARK-2/docs/VATSAL_AI_GUIDE.md

 ```
 1. Click "▶️ Start Conversation"
 2. Type: "Help me organize my files"
-3. VATSAL asks: "Which directory would you like to organize?"
+3. BOI asks: "Which directory would you like to organize?"
 4. You answer: "Downloads"
-5. VATSAL suggests: Options for organization
+5. BOI suggests: Options for organization
 6. You choose: Option 1
-7. VATSAL confirms: "Shall I proceed?"
+7. BOI confirms: "Shall I proceed?"
 8. You confirm: "Yes"
-9. VATSAL executes and reports: "Completed, Sir.
+9. BOI executes and reports: "Completed, Sir.
 45 files organized."
 ```

 ### **Workflow 2: Morning Briefing**

 ```
-1. VATSAL greets: "Good morning, Sir"
+1. BOI greets: "Good morning, Sir"
-2. VATSAL suggests: "Would you like a morning briefing?"
+2. BOI suggests: "Would you like a morning briefing?"
 3. You: "Yes please"
-4. VATSAL fetches and displays:
+4. BOI fetches and displays:
    - Weather forecast
    - Top news headlines
    - Calendar events
    - Important emails
-5. VATSAL concludes: "Anything else I can help with, Sir?"
+5. BOI concludes: "Anything else I can help with, Sir?"
 ```

 ---

 ## 🔍 **Troubleshooting**

-### **VATSAL Not Responding?**
+### **BOI Not Responding?**
 - Check API key is set (GOOGLE_API_KEY)
 - Ensure internet connection
 - Look for errors in output console

-### **VATSAL Asks Too Many Questions?**
+### **BOI Asks Too Many Questions?**
 - This is intentional for clarity
 - Provide more details in initial request
-- VATSAL learns your preferences over time
+- BOI learns your preferences over time

 ### **Want to Reset?**
 - Click "🗑️ Clear Chat" to reset conversation